 The Budget Dermatologist is run by Dr. Maren Locke, a University of Florida board-certified dermatologist and founder of Carlyle Dermatology.

-Dr. Locke helps many skin cancer patients using her expertise from Micrographic Surgery and Dermatologic Oncology.
+Dr. Locke helps many skin cancer patients using her expertise in Micrographic Surgery and Dermatologic Oncology.

 As you can guess from the name, her channel is heavily centered on providing affordable skincare tips and product recommendations.